FranciscoJavierMartin/love-pizza/README.md

 The composition API looks promising, but most of the docs are still using the Options API.

+### Responsive design
+I made the client responsive because on the world of today most of the web traffic comes from mobile devices.

 ### Styles
 I choose Bootstrap like CSS framework because still is the most popular and most sites used it.
 Easy to use and find documentation.
 A great added will be purgeCSS to remove unused CSS, because you never use all styles provided by a CSS framework.